balena-io/balena-cli/README.md

 ## Caveats

 - Some interactive widgets don't work on [Cygwin](https://cygwin.com/).
 If you're running Windows, it's preferrable that you use `cmd.exe`, as `Cygwin` is [not official supported by Node.js](https://github.com/chjj/blessed/issues/56#issuecomment-42671945).
-- Most commands require an `<id>` argument, however [Commander](https://github.com/tj/commander.js) refuses to show that in the help page.
-This will be fixed soon.